nikitaborisov/rug/README.md

     [*num-traits* crate] and the [*num-integer* crate].
 (The plan is to promote this to an optional feature once the [*num-traits* crate] and the [*num-integer* crate] reach version 1.0.0.)
+ 2. `nightly-float`, disabled by default.
+This requires the nightly compiler, and implements some operations with the experimental [`f16`] and [`f128`] primitives.
+(The plan is to always implement the operations and remove this experimental feature once the primitives are stabilized.)

 [*Cargo.toml*]: https://doc.rust-lang.org/cargo/guide/dependencies.html
 [*Incomplete-computation values*]: https://docs.rs/rug/~1.25/rug/index.html#incomplete-computation-values